-These samples of my prose include a paper on Byron whose agile use of intricate rhymed stanzas for long poems has fed into my own longer poems, excerpts from a couple of pieces I've been asked to write on the sources and processes of my own poetry, and a memoir of Leicester, the University and the city.
+These three samples of my prose address hows and whys of writing poetry.
+The first is on Byron, whose agile use of intricate rhymed stanzas for long poems has fed into my own longer poems, and whom I admire and feel affinities with almost as much as I do Wordsworth, whom Byron is very funny in denigrating.
+The other two pieces are excerpts from articles I have been asked to write on my own poetry, its sources and processes.

 BYRON’S LOOSE AND BAGGY MONSTER

 A paper given on 13 July 2007 at the International Byron Society conference in Venice.

 In the ‘England, with all thy faults I love thee still’ stanzas of his Venice poem Beppo, Byron is indulgent, though only the ‘beef-steak’ and ‘pot of beer’ escape an irony highlighting faults more than love.
 Nor, among ‘Our cloudy climate and our chilly women’ and the rest, does he here address what, in a letter of 1821 to John Murray, he would name as the national vice:

 ‘The truth is, that the grand primum mobile of England is cant; cant political, cant poetical, cant religious, cant moral; but always cant, multiplied through all the varieties of life.
 It is the fashion, and while it lasts it will be too powerful for those who can only exist by taking the tone of the time.’